top of page

 Body-focused repetitive behaviors

-If you're dealing firsthand with BFRBs, you may be avoiding certain activities or places or trying to cover up your hair / skin / nail.
-You might be experiencing shame, frustration, guilt, or embarrassment.
+If you're dealing with BFRBs, you might be avoiding certain activities or situations, or trying to cover up your hair, skin, or nails.
+You could be feeling shame, frustration, guilt, or embarrassment—maybe all at once.

-Imagine or picture what your life could be like with less pulling, picking or biting - with being more open, active, and free.
+Imagine what your life could be like with less pulling, picking, or biting—being more open, active, and free from the cycle.

 Resources